BennyTheDev/pipe-specs/README.md

 - All integers passed after OP_RETURN must be unsigned
 - All unisgned integers from 0 - 16 must be encoded as OP_0/OP_FALSE, OP_1/OP_TRUE to OP_16
 - Only 1 OP_RETURN is allowed per TX
 - No self-referenced burn events or similar are allowed.
-To burn tokens, they have to be assigned to a beneficary receiver that represents a burner address
+To burn tokens, they have to be assigned to a beneficiary receiver that represents a burner address
-- - This means a PIPE TX is invalid if it points to the output containing OP_RETURN or any scriptPubyKey entry _not_ containing a beneficary receiver (address/pubkey)
+- - This means a PIPE TX is invalid if it points to the output containing OP_RETURN or any scriptPubyKey entry _not_ containing a beneficiary receiver (address/pubkey)
 - Any rule-breaking TX will lead to skipping the TX entirely for inclusion in an index

 ## Deploy Rules